 At launch, the OnePlus 5T was available in countries all over the world, including the U.S, Canada, France, Spain, Germany, U.K., China, and Hong Kong.
 Now, however, it looks like it might be totally out of stock in North America — so if you live in the U.S. and wanted to get the phone for yourself, you’re out of luck.
 The news was first broken by Engadget, and the report noted that OnePlus confirmed that no more OnePlus 5T models would be sold in the U.S.

-It’s still available for 500 euros in Europe, or 450 British pounds in the U.K (about $644).
+It’s still available for 500 euros in Europe or 450 British pounds in the U.K (about $644).
 That’s still a lot of money considering the low price of the original OnePlus One, but you’re getting performance and specifications that match most 650-plus flagship smartphones.

 Pay 500 British pounds (about $716) and you get a slightly higher specification OnePlus 5T with 8GB of RAM and 128GB of storage space.
 The phone doesn’t have a MicroSD card slot, so this is the only way to get extra storage on the device.

 OnePlus loves special editions.
 We’ve had different colors, collaborations with artists, and even an exciting Star Wars-branded OnePlus 5T.
-Most recently OnePlus has released the now sold-out sandstone white limited edition, and has now also added a beautiful lava red model to the range.
+Most recently OnePlus has released the now sold-out sandstone white limited edition and has now also added a beautiful lava red model to the range.
 First seen in China last year, the lava red OnePlus 5T is now for sale in the United States and the United Kingdom, just in time for Valentine’s Day.

 The first thing you’ll notice about the OnePlus 5T is its design.
 The back of the phone looks incredibly similar to the original OnePlus 5, with a dual-sensor camera on the top left-hand corner accompanied by a small flash.
 One of the biggest changes is how the fingerprint sensor is on the rear, instead of the front like previous OnePlus phones.
-The reason?
-We’ll have to turn the around for the answer.

 The biggest difference between the OnePlus 5 and the OnePlus 5T is the screen.
 You now have a 6.01-inch AMOLED screen over a 5.5-inch one.
 The phone’s body is still very similar to the OnePlus 5, and that’s because the company has dramatically slimmed down the top and bottom edges around the screen.
 This “bezel-less” design is a major smartphone trend this year, and you can see it in phones like the LG G6 and the iPhone X. According to OnePlus, the display offers a hefty 80.5 percent screen-to-body ratio — which puts it a step ahead of the LG G6 as you’ll find in our bezel-less phone comparison.